Thursday, February 18th | 8:30-9:00 am -OR- 7:00-7:30 pm

 Learn more about Community Education and Support roles on our Program Volunteer Opportunities page!

 Alzheimer’s disease is one of the most critical public health issues in America.
 Join the growing number of Alzheimer’s advocates who are making a difference.
-You can play an important role in change by sharing your story with elected officials via petitions, phone calls and community events.
+You can play an important role in change by sharing your story with elected officials via petitions, phone calls, letters and community events.
 Make an impact by using your voice!